 The Bitter Map by Crystal Boson

-Poetry Winner of the 2017 Honeysuckle Chapbook Contest
+Poetry Winner of the 2017 Honeysuckle Chapbook Contest, chosen by Saeed Jones

 The Bitter Map is a restless arc of poems, collecting rituals, warnings, and survival stories.
 These poems offer guidance to Black and queer folks on how to survive in hostile landscapes, and draw up religious, cultural and land memory maps to help them find a way back home.
 Learn in this book the ways trauma tethers itself through ancestry, the chameleon face of bigotry, the cataclysm that the elements rain down onto its most vulnerable spectators.
 The Bitter Map dictates a trail marked by the inescapable.
 Something always breathing down the neck; hot winds ushering in a storm, the humid breath of white fragility.
 The Bitter Map is a tale of forced migration and a collection of the necessary stories along the way.
 This book will lead you to the gospel in the soil, just beneath the surface.